ver.: 12 February 2008

 I'm a pretty good self-editor - for a fool.
 I end up depending on those who see the stuff on line, feeding back to me.
 I find out a bit late of course, after 100 or so unfortunate souls read it.
 I wish it were otherwise, but it is a real problem, and I am aware of it.
 I hope people use the most recent versions.
 I never post a 'first draft'; usually it's been in the drafting process for about a month or two before it shows up on line.
 The one on 'births and beginnings' has been there for six years, and I keep hoping to post it, but it's still not ready.

 I am also aware of my limitations as 'theologian' and as writer.
 I was raised on a somewhat Catholic Long Island, and sometimes that cultural influence shows itself in too much of a focus on the value of deeds and doing and self-effort.
 I have no formal theological education, which at times shows in things not formally pinned down, but at other times is a big-time blessing.
 Also, I was raised with little consciousness about racist language, so I am rather naïve about the origins of certain colloquial words/phrases.
 (For instance, it wasn't until I got well into high school that I had any idea at all that 'coon' could mean anything other than a common forest animal that frequented my backyard.
 Any other meaning simply did not occur to me.
-Nor would it have occured to me to put down any group of people - that's not how I was raised to think.)
+Nor would it have occurred to me to put down any group of people - that's not how I was raised to think.)

 The site is about speaking to just-plain-folks, so I have to use colloquial speech instead of theological shop-talk.